 Throughout the entire engagement process the Portas Global client (the buyer) maintains full operational control and management of the employees.

 Payroll processing is often a source of strain on deal negotiations as employee’s expectations of continuity, job security, compliance and the payroll process are paramount to the successful transition of the workforce.
-Considering a Global PEO with the ability to service client needs in multiple locations should be included in the due diligence stage to help simplify negotiations and post close migration of employees.
+Considering a Global PEO with the ability to service client needs in multiple locations should be included in the due diligence stage to help simplify negotiations and the migration of employees.

 The result can be a cleaner deal, simplified negotiations and reduced time to close.
 A solution via Portas Global allows the buyer time to make considered long term decisions regarding their new employees and other assets without worrying about TSA stipulations or HR compliance tasks in the local or international operations.